 Peter Olagunju.
-Mr. Olagunju joined our company in July 2021 as Chief Technical Officer and was promoted to Chief Operating Officer as January 1, 2023.
+Mr. Olagunju joined TCR2 in July 2021 as Chief Technical Officer.
 He brings over 20 years of experience in cell and gene therapy, clinical development, program management, manufacturing and technical operations.
-Prior to joining our company, from March 2020 to July 2021, Mr. Olagunju was Senior Vice President of Technical Operations at FerGene Inc., where he led the technical operations function for the commercialization of a gene therapy for bladder cancer.
-Before that, from 2015 to March 2020, Mr. Olagunju held several roles of increasing responsibility at bluebird bio, Inc., including serving as Vice President of Global Patient Operations where he was the program lead and functional head of manufacturing supporting the European approval for ZYNTEGLO®, a transformational gene therapy for Transfusion dependent Thalassemia.
+Prior to joining the

+Company, from March 2020 to July 2021, he was Senior Vice President of Technical Operations at FerGene Inc., where he led the technical operations function for the commercialization of a gene therapy for bladder cancer.
+Before that, from February 2015 to March 2020, Mr. Olagunju held several roles of increasing responsibility at bluebird bio, Inc., including as Vice President of Global Patient Operations where he was the program lead and functional head of manufacturing supporting the European approval for ZYNTEGLO®, a transformational gene therapy for Transfusion dependent Thalassemia.
 Earlier in his career, he held senior positions in Commercial Technical Operations and served as the Head of Quality at Dendreon Corp. and ZymoGenetics, Inc. Mr. Olagunju holds an M.B.A. from the University of Washington and a B.S. in Biology from the University of Illinois at Urbana-Champaign.